YanY-Henry/yany-henry.github.io/_pages/about.md

 I am YAN Yuhang Henry (闫禹杭), a final-year **Computer Science** undergraduate at **The Chinese University of Hong Kong (CUHK)** and a member of the Faculty of Engineering's ELITE Stream.
 During my second and third years, I had the opportunity to spend exchange semesters at Peking University (**PKU**) and École Polytechnique Fédérale de Lausanne (**EPFL**).
 My research and internship experiences have primarily focused on **multimodal AI** and **AI security**, and I am still trying to explore various fields to enrich my knowledge.

-💥 Currently, I am applying to graduate programs in the United States for Fall 2025, hoping this new journey will better prepare me for my future academic and professional endeavors.
+💥 <span style="color:#e89b00">Currently, I am applying to graduate programs in the United States for Fall 2025, hoping this new journey will better prepare me for my future academic and professional endeavors.</span>
 <!--
 Download my CV here 👉 ( [English](https://YanY-Henry.github.io/files/CV_YanYuhangHenry_EN.pdf) / [中文](https://YanY-Henry.github.io/files/CV_YanYuhangHenry_ZH.pdf) ).
 -->